mccurcio/mcc-ds-material/README.md

   <h2 align="center">Data Science Practitioner's Reading List</h2>
 </p>

 **Note:** This opinoinated list is by [Matthew Curcio]().
 It includes material on data science, machine learning books, websites, videos, etc. that I have found useful *and* would recommend.
-It is **NOT** *complete or comprehensive* but simply a resource for myself and others.
+It is **NOT** *complete nor comprehensive* but simply a resource for myself and others.

 - If you would like to **add or correct**, please make a pull request.
 I am on the look out for classic papers too...